Causes of female infertility

 1. Polycystic ovary syndrome (PCOS)

 Women with PCOS vary in the symptoms they exhibit, but could have a combination of irregular periods (maybe even only a couple a year), acne, hair loss and obesity.
 There is also a subgroup with a normal or low BMI, so assumptions about this condition cannot be made.
 When it comes to fertility, management options include exercise and diet to lower BMI, and drugs to stimulate the ovaries to release an egg.
+If you want to find out whether you might have PCOS, you can take our short quiz.

 2. Hypothalamic/pituitary disorders